FrontendMasters/bootcamp/lessons/forms.md

 Email field.

-Doesn't look different from text on a desktop, but on most mobile devices, will display a keyboard with an easily accessible @ symbol, and sometimes additional keys (like a .com key).
+Doesn't look different from the text field on a desktop, but on most mobile devices, will display a keyboard with an easily accessible @ symbol, and sometimes additional keys (like a .com key).

 ```html
 <form action="index.php" method="post">